zeqing-guo/gin-haskell/README.md

 Copy data to blog

 ➜  cd blog
-➜  blog git:(master) ✗ gin -n "a new post"
+➜  gin -n "a new post"
 Create post/2015-12-12 a new post.md

 ➜  echo "\n> hello world" >> post/2015-12-12\ a\ new\ post.md